fadden/6502bench/README.md

 ## Getting Started ##

-The best way to get started is by working through the tutorial.
-Launch SourceGen, hit F1 to open the user manual in your web browser, then look for the Tutorial link in the index.
-Click it and follow the instructions there.
-Note this is a "follow along" tutorial, not a "read it" tutorial.

-I strongly recommend doing this.
-Some aspects of SourceGen are non-obvious.
+The best way to get started is by working through the tutorial, available on the [web site](https://6502bench.com/sgtutorial/).
+I strongly recommend doing this, as some aspects of SourceGen are non-obvious.

-The tutorial is one of several examples included in the SourceGen distribution.
-The other directories contain project and data files for completed disassembly projects alongside the original source code, allowing a direct comparison between how the code was written and how SourceGen can display it.
+Several examples of completed projects are included in the SourceGen distribution.
+Most of these are alongside the original source code, allowing a direct comparison between how the code was written and how SourceGen can format and display it.

 ## About the Code ##